assalielmehdi/sdtd-config/README.md

     The number of tweets injected is: `number_of_pods * 300.000`.

-    After injection you can see the number of tweets processed per second increasing significantly.
+    After injection you can see the number of tweets processed per second on `Grafana` increasing significantly.